Perspicacity11/MakersWk7-JavascriptWebApps/workshops/promises/README.md

  ```
   "await" can only be used inside an "async" function
  ```
- * Follow the error output suggestions to add the `async` keyword, and reload the page.
+ * Follow the error output suggestions to add the [`async` keyword](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function#syntax), and reload the page.

 ## Discussion

- * How promises can be used to handle code that needs to be called "later".
+ * What can you say about the behaviour of `await` and `async`?
- * How we can use `async` and `await` to simplify the use of promises.
+ * How can you use `fetch` to save the state of your web application in a robust way? (and not on the user's machine)
+ * How are promises different from callbacks?

 ## More resources